My books, wherever they reach,

 Date Taken: November 18th 2020

-The painting is simply titled 'Spiritual Painting' in the frame, but not in the painter’s handwriting.
+The painting is simply titled 'Geistiges Bild' (Spiritual Painting) in the frame, but not in the painter’s handwriting.

-Bô Yin Râ painted the picture as a wedding gift for a couple who were friends, but the parcel got lost and arrived at the young couple only after a delay of five years!
+Bô Yin Râ painted this picture as a wedding gift for a close couple; however, the shipment was lost and only reached the young couple with a five-year delay!

 Dimensions: 48 x 48